Here’s a little background to explain how my meandering career led me into writing fiction:

 Initially, I self-published A Calculated Life.
 However, I signed a publishing deal with 47North for a new edition and, four months later, A Calculated Life was shortlisted for the Philip K. Dick Award 2013 and for The 2013 Kitschies Golden Tentacle Award (Debut Novel).

 My second novel, Sleeping Embers of an Ordinary Mind (47North), is set in the past, present and future.
 The research for this novel took me to Shanghai and Suzhou in China, and to Florence and Bologna in Italy.
 The Guardian included this novel in “Best Science Fiction and Fantasy Books of 2015.”

-And my third novel, Dreams Before the Start of Time (47North), has won the 2018 Arthur C. Clarke Award.
-It received a starred review from Publishers Weekly, and was shortlisted for the British Science Fiction Association 2017 Award for Best Novel.
+And my third novel, Dreams Before the Start of Time (47North), won the 2018 Arthur C. Clarke Award and was shortlisted for the British Science Fiction Association 2017 Award for Best Novel.